-- a disability category or label - poor attendance or extended absences - native language, social, cultural, or economic difference - expected poor performance on the general education assessment - academic and other services the student receives - educational environment or instructional setting - percent of time receiving special education - English learner status - low reading level or achievement level - anticipated student's disruptive behavior - impact of student results on accountability system - administrator decision - anticipated emotional duress - need for supports (e.g., Assistive Technology/Augmentative and Alternative Communication [AAC] to participate in the assessment process)
+- a disability category or label - poor attendance or extended absences - native language, social, cultural, or economic difference - expected poor performance on the general education assessment - academic and other services the student receives - educational environment or instructional setting - percent of time receiving special education - English language learner status - low reading level or achievement level - anticipated student's disruptive behavior - impact of student results on accountability system - administrator decision - anticipated emotional duress - need for supports (e.g., assistive technology or augmentative and alternative communication [AAC] to participate in the assessment process)

 Individual states may set additional eligibility criteria to establish which students are eligible to take the DLM alternate assessment.
-For additional guidance for IEP teams in this area, refer to the state department of education.
+IEP teams should refer to their state department of education.